Tensors and Spinors in de Sitter Space: Spinors in dS

 with obvious generalisation to multiple spinor indices.
 It is of course possible to work directly with constrained spinors, with free indices.
 Then, one must write out spinor-structures which manifestly obey the constraint.
-Switching to the index free notation only makes manipulation simpler.
+Switching to the index free notation only makes manipulation simpler, one can simply write all non-vanishing scalar objects satisfying the constraint on $S$ and the homogeneity requirement.

 The explicit expressions we gave for $S$ are specific to the choice of parameterisation of dS, one can translate these back into other choices, though this can be a lengthy endeavour.
 We showcase the computation for global coordinates in \cref{app:Global}.
 In this work we preferentially compute results directly in the embedding, and only evaluate in a specific parameterisation, if necessary, as a final step.